OreBank/Microsoft-30Days-of-Learning/Week 2/ReadMe.md

 - Use as anonymous and click Connect
 - Choose the desired table and then click **Transform** button to transform the data
 ### *NB:* Table chosen in our case is the Best State to retire table

 # DATA CLEANING AND TRANSFORMATION
+The data was clean from it source, so little to no data cleaning was done

 # DATA ANALYSIS AND VISUALISATION